melvinhe/ip-tcp/README.md

 ![TCP state transitions](https://github.com/melvinhe/ip-tcp/assets/64095665/8864fb2d-a156-41f7-ba8a-b36aef26cf2e)

-## How you abstract your link layer and its interfaces
+## Abstracting link layer and its interfaces

 In our implementation, we abstracted the link layer and its interfaces mainly through our use of 'ipapi'.
 Here are some examples on how the link layer and its interfaces are abstracted: